 Singapore has some of the strictest laws in the world against drugs, so inform your teen about the serious legal consequences that he or she can face.
-As long as you are a Singaporean/Permanent Resident, if you are found to have consumed illegal substances even outside of Singapore, you can face the heavy penalty of imprisonment up to 10 years, a fine not exceeding $20,000, or both.
-This means that your teen can be persecuted for drugs consumed even while overseas on holiday.
+As long as you are a Singaporean or Permanent Resident, if you are found to have consumed illegal substances even outside of Singapore, you can face a heavy penalty of imprisonment for up to 10 years, a fine not exceeding $20,000, or both.
+This means that your teen can be prosecuted for drugs consumed even while overseas on holiday.

 As a parent, education, and not censorship, should be the solution.
-Bring up the topic of drug use first in an open conversation and invite your teen to share his or her views.
-Creating a congenial and trusting atmosphere will encourage your teen to be more relaxed, honest and candid, and open to your understanding your point of view.
+Raise the topic of drug use first in an open conversation and invite your teen to share his or her views.
+Creating a congenial and trusting atmosphere will encourage your teen to be more relaxed, honest, candid and open to understanding your point of view.
 Keep the conversation going throughout his or her teen years.

-It is important that your teen knows your expectations of what is tolerable and intolerable behaviour on a regular basis.
+It is important that your teen knows your expectations of his or her behaviour on a regular basis.
 Not having clear and firm boundaries will make it easier for your teen to overstep them.
 Check in with him or her often and monitor his or her behaviour so that you are more likely to catch any changes in lifestyle or habits, such as a decline in academic performance or a loss of interest in hobbies.

 Let your child know about the other real and irreversible consequences of drug use and addiction, which include: